Learning

-Our programs are built around small-group instruction rather than grade-level classrooms.
-This allows students to receive targeted support, meaningful peer interaction, and instruction aligned to how they actually learn—not just their age or grade on paper.
+Hayes Academy of Innovation is intentionally designed around small-group instruction rather than traditional grade-level classrooms.
+This approach allows for targeted support, meaningful peer interaction, and instruction aligned to how students actually learn—not just their age or grade level.

 Instruction includes: